nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * NUS students
-* wishes to get healthier
+* wishes to get healthier or fitter
 * wishes to track their daily calorie intake
+* wants to know how many calories they should consume daily
 * wants to know how many calories are in their food
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage and calculate calorie intake quickly
+**Value proposition**: help users manage and calculate their calorie intake quickly, get recommendations on their daily calorie intake, learn about the calorie content of food items and find the nearest gyms in NUS in order to meet their health and fitness goals

 ### User stories